amirHravan/foodie/readme.md

 - Jetpack Compose - for the main UI framework, so the viewModels are also affected by this fact.
 - Retrofit2 - for connection to the server and api calls.
-- Koin - for dependancy injection.
-I could use dagge-hilt too but I thought it doesn't matter much at this point so I used my own prefrence.
+- Koin - for dependency injection.
+I could use dagger-hilt too but I thought it doesn't matter much at this point so I used my own preference.
 - Room - for managing a database in your phone.

 ## 👨🏻‍💻 About Me